DevMountain/react-4-mini/README.md

 ### Summary

-In this step we will use route parameters to navigate to a detailed page for each product.
+In this step, we will use route parameters to navigate to a detailed page for each product.

 ### Instructions